TheProjectsGuy/Learning_ROS/src/cpp_basic_nodes/README.md

 | Name | `launch1` |
 | File | [launch/launch1.launch](./launch/launch1.launch) |

-A launch file is used to execute multiple nodes and run multiple commands in one go, so that you do not have to keep opening new terminals and typing new commands every time.
+A launch file is used to *execute multiple nodes and run multiple commands in one go*, so that you do not have to keep opening new terminals and typing new commands every time.
 Check out the [file](./launch/launch1.launch) to know more.

 In order to run this file, use the following command